andrew890/easysmf-samples/tutorial/README.md

 The full class name becomes **com.blackhillsoftware.samples.sample1**.
 The source file needs to be **com/blackhillsoftware/samples/sample1.java** and it will be compiled to file **com/blackhillsoftware/samples/sample1.class**.

 The samples in this tutorial use the **default package** i.e. no package.
 This means you don't have to search through subdirectories to find the code.
-It simplifies the tutorials but is not recommended for prodution code.
+It simplifies compiling and running the tutorials but is not recommended for production code.

 ## JCL